Getting Data

 Get Accounts

-Retrieve all accounts from connected brokerages:
+Retrieve accounts across connected brokers:

-1const result = await finatic.getAccounts(); 2 3if (result.success) { 4 const accounts = result.success.data; // PaginatedData - use directly as array 5 console.log(`Found ${accounts.length} account(s)`); 6} else { 7 console.error('Failed to get accounts:', result.error); 8}
+1const result = await finatic.getAccounts(); 2 3if (result.success) { 4 const accounts = result.success.data; 5 console.log(`Found ${accounts.length} account(s)`); 6} else { 7 console.error('Failed to get accounts:', result.error); 8}

 Get Orders

-Retrieve orders from connected brokerages:
+Retrieve orders from connected brokers:

-1const result = await finatic.getOrders(); 2 3if (result.success) { 4 const orders = result.success.data; // PaginatedData - use directly as array 5 console.log(`Found ${orders.length} order(s)`); 6} else { 7 console.error('Failed to get orders:', result.error); 8}
+1const result = await finatic.getOrders(); 2 3if (result.success) { 4 const orders = result.success.data; 5 console.log(`Found ${orders.length} order(s)`); 6} else { 7 console.error('Failed to get orders:', result.error); 8}

 Get Positions

-Retrieve positions from connected brokerages:
+Retrieve positions from connected brokers:

-1const result = await finatic.getPositions(); 2 3if (result.success) { 4 const positions = result.success.data; // PaginatedData - use directly as array 5 console.log(`Found ${positions.length} position(s)`); 6} else { 7 console.error('Failed to get positions:', result.error); 8}
+1const result = await finatic.getPositions(); 2 3if (result.success) { 4 const positions = result.success.data; 5 console.log(`Found ${positions.length} position(s)`); 6} else { 7 console.error('Failed to get positions:', result.error); 8}

 Pagination

-• result.success.data.firstPage(): Fetches and returns the first page of results
+• result.success.data.firstPage(): Jump to the first page

-• result.success.data.lastPage(): Fetches and returns the last page of results
+• result.success.data.lastPage(): Jump to the last page

-1// Get first page (50 results) 2const page1 = await finatic.getOrders({ limit: 50, offset: 0 }); 3 4// Get second page (next 50 results) 5const page2 = await finatic.getOrders({ limit: 50, offset: 50 });
+1const page1 = await finatic.getOrders({ limit: 50, offset: 0 }); 2const page2 = await finatic.getOrders({ limit: 50, offset: 50 });

 Response Format